One of the true full-size SUVs, millions of Chevrolet Tahoes have plied the world’s roads since 1991.

 The actuator is the switch that opens and closes these doors, and if one fails, the entire system may not function properly.

-Indicators of faulty air conditioning actuators:
+Here are some quick indicators of faulty air conditioning actuators:

 - Banging noise from your AC vents

-- The warm air that should be cold
+- The warm air should be cold

 - The cold air that should be hot